Hormone Health and Therapy · · 16 min read

 Implement Monitoring and Self-Care Practices

-Regular monitoring is vital for anyone undergoing (TRT).
-It’s not just about routine blood tests to check testosterone and estradiol levels; it’s also about of your well-being.
-Imagine being able to catch any changes early on - patients are encouraged to perform to notice any shifts in testicular size or texture, which can signal potential concerns.
+Regular monitoring is vital for anyone undergoing TRT.
+It’s not just about routine blood tests to check testosterone and estradiol levels; it’s also about your overall well-being.
+Imagine being able to catch any changes early on - patients are encouraged to perform self-examinations to notice any shifts in testicular size or texture, which can signal potential concerns.

-It’s also essential to be aware of , including:
+It’s also essential to be aware of potential side effects, including:

 • polycythemia

-By integrating these and understanding the risks, you can take proactive steps on while protecting your health.
+By integrating these practices and understanding the risks, you can take proactive steps toward maintaining health while protecting your health.

 The central node represents the main focus on monitoring and self-care during TRT.
 Each branch shows a different aspect of care, with further details available as you explore each section.